This is a case study of our Bitrix24 implementation project for an enterprise.

 The customer came with a good understanding of what they needed.

-The major decision was to choose a specific implementation path.
+The major decision was to choose an implementation path.

 Chosen, bought, let's begin!